 From a human rights perspective, slums pose a variety of problems: they are an indicator of poverty, and the rights to housing and healthcare (art.
 25 of the Universal Declaration) are only the most obvious rights that are less than perfectly protected in slums.
 We can all imagine how the rights to education, standard of living, privacy, property etc. are violated as well in slum conditions.
 Bad housing is a cause of bad health (due to the absence of sanitation), of a lack of education (due to a lack of electricity and light), a lack of security (because of the risk of fire and burglary) and it therefore perpetuates poverty.

 Typical slum problems such as bad sanitation, lack of clean water and disease are caused by a combination of overpopulation and insufficient government investments.
+Poor hygiene causes debilitating illnesses to propagate.
+Toilets and taps are shared.

 However, slums may be bad, but at the same time comparatively better.
 The World Bank, in its latest World Development Report, states that cities in the Third World grow so fast because they create economic opportunities and possibilities.
 Wages of people in cities are much higher than the wages of their unskilled rural compatriots.